stormpath/stormpath-documentation/source/reference.rst

     * - ``customData``
       - Link
       - N/A
-      - A link to the Tenant's customData resource that you can use to store your own custom fields.
+      - A link to the Tenant's :ref:`customData <ref-customdata>` resource that you can use to store your own custom fields.

     * - ``organizations``
       - Link